Chapter 5 - Buildings & property

 5.F.1 By consecration church buildings and their contents, churchyards and cemeteries are given over to the service of God in perpetuity Perpetuity Until Christ appears again. .
 This includes not only the structure and decoration of the building, but also all windows, monuments and fixed furnishings, the organ and in particular the communion plate and other things required for worship.

-5.F.2 It follows that, as has been stated above, they may not be built, purchased, altered, sold, given away, or destroyed without the granting of a Bishop's Faculty through the Suffragan Bishop.
+5.F.2 It follows that, as has been stated above, they may not be built, purchased, altered, sold, given away, or destroyed without the granting of a Faculty.

-Minor repairs and redecorations do not require a faculty, but the advice of the Archdeacon should be sought before any extensive work is undertaken.
+Minor repairs and redecorations do not require a Faculty, but the advice of the Archdeacon and the Diocesan Secretary should be sought before any extensive work is undertaken.
 What may seem “minor” to some may not seem minor to all.

 Where the building concerned is not the property of the chaplaincy or the diocese, the agreement of the owner should be sought, as well as the permission detailed below.